 The Springer correspondence is a relationship between the geometry of the

 space of unipotent elements in a reductive algebraic group G and the representations

-of the Weyl group of G. And "induction"
+of the Weyl group of G. And "induction" result due to Alvis and

-for G and for a Levi subgroup of G. I will discuss a proof and generalization of this result based on localization
+of G. I will discuss a proof and generalization of this result based on localization

 techniques in equivariant cohomology.